 Be a County Liaison

-County Liaisons are among the most important members of the Voter Protection team.
-The time commitment for a Liaison is about 4-5 hours per month, which may increase in the fall.
-The DFL Voter Protection Director, together with the DFL Coordinated Campaign team, provides consistent training and assistance for the County Liaisons, ensuring they are supported.
+County Liaisons are among the most important members of the Voter Protection Team.
+The DFL Voter Protection Director, together with the DFL Coordinated Campaign, provides consistent training and assistance for County Liaisons.

 - County Liaisons focus on building a good relationship with local election officials to enhance communication between the county election officials and the DFL on Election Day.